 My Jamboree journey: Exploring the world and finding myself

 Meet Santiago, an Explorer Scout from PRIMUS Explorers in Greenford, London.
 Next year, he flies off to Korea with the UK Contingent for the 25th World Scout Jamboree.
-He tell us why it will be a dream come true and how it’s helping him grow as a person as well as a Scout.
+He tells us why it will be a dream come true and how it’s helping him grow as a person as well as a Scout.

 I joined Scouts in 2017 as a Cub, simply curious at first about what it had to offer.
 Within the first month, I could confidently say that Scouts had had a positive effect on me, not only as a person but as a member of a team, a leader, and as someone who could help others.